ec-jrc/lisflood-model/2_13_stdLISFLOOD_groundwater/index.md

-## Groundwater
+## Groundwater storage and sub-surface runoff

 Groundwater storage and transport are modelled using two parallel linear reservoirs, similar to the approach used in the HBV-96 model (Lindström et al., 1997).
 The upper zone represents a quick runoff component, which includes fast groundwater and subsurface flow through macro-pores in the soil.
 The lower zone represents the slow groundwater component that generates the base flow.

+### Upper groundwater zone

 The **outflow from the upper zone to the channel**, $Q_{uz} [mm]$ equals:

 $$
 Q_{uz} = \frac{1}{T_{uz}} \cdot UZ \cdot \Delta t